pass-the-salt/2019/schedule.md

 <div style="border-left: 5px solid #7b4397; padding-left: 10px"> <h2>Workshops Schedule</h2></div>

-The following workshops will give you insights on very different topics like hacking crypto, NFC, SSO or configuration management.
-But you will also find a track of several workshops explaining how to use the Elastic stack for security and threat hunting.
+The following workshops will give you insights on very different topics such as hacking crypto, NFC, SSO or configuration management.
+But you will also find several workshops explaining how to use the Elastic stack for security and threat hunting.

 ### **Monday**